Black Flag (band): Formation and early years (1976–1981)

-The more reliable Dez Cadena – another fan – then joined as a vocalist.
-With Cadena on board, Black Flag began national touring in earnest, and arguably saw two peaks: first as a commercial draw (they sold out the 3,500-seat Santa Monica Civic Auditorium, a feat they were never able to manage again); and second, perhaps seeing the peak of attention from police in the Los Angeles area, due to the violence associated with Black Flag and punk rock in general.
-The band members have often insisted, however, that the police instigated far more problems than they solved.

-By the summer of 1981, however, Cadena's voice was worn.
-He had no formal training or previous experience as a singer, and had severely strained his voice during Black Flag's nonstop touring, and he wanted to play guitar rather than perform vocals.
+Dez Cadena, another fan, then joined as a vocalist, and the band continued touring throughout the United States as well as England.
+By the summer of 1981, Cadena opted to play guitar rather than perform vocals, and the band sought a new singer while on the East Coast of the United States.

-Rollins era (1981–1985)
+Rollins era (1981–1986)

 Twenty-year-old fan Henry Rollins (birth name Henry Garfield) was then living in Washington, D.C., and singing for hardcore band State of Alert (S.O.A.).
 S.O.A. drummer Ivor Hanson had a father who was a top admiral in the US Navy, and his family shared living quarters with the vice president of the United States in the United States Naval Observatory.
 The band held their practices there, and would have to be let in by United States Secret Service agents.

 S.O.A. had corresponded with Black Flag, and met them when they performed on the U.S. east coast.
 At an impromptu show at A7 in New York City, Rollins had asked the band to perform "Clocked In", and the band offered to let him sing.
 Since vocalist Dez Cadena was switching to guitar, the band then invited Rollins to audition.
 Impressed by his stage demeanor, they asked him to become their permanent vocalist.
 Despite some doubts, he accepted, due in part to Ian MacKaye's encouragement.
 Rollins acted as roadie for the remainder of the tour while learning Black Flag's songs during sound checks and encores, while Cadena crafted guitar parts that meshed with Ginn's.
 Rollins also impressed Black Flag with his broad musical interests during an era when punk rock music and fans were increasingly factionalized; he introduced Black Flag to Washington D.C.'s go-go, a distinctive take on funk music.

 Rollins was Black Flag's longest-lasting vocalist.
 When he joined Black Flag, he brought a different attitude and perspective than previous singers.
 Some earlier songs, such as "Six Pack" (a song written about original singer Keith Morris) blended a sense of black humor with driving punk rock.
 Rollins was an intense performer, who usually appeared onstage wearing only shorts.
 Ginn once stated that after Rollins joined, "We couldn't do songs with a sense of humor anymore; he got into the serious way-out poet thing."